shtukas/docnet/documentation/Data-Schema.md

 Having all those versions of the same logical object around poses the immediate problem of knowing which version is the current one ?
 The answer is simple, the one with the highest `timeVersion`.

 `timeVersion` is a decimal number, the unixtime with decimals of the time the object is issued.

-The `objectClass` attribute indicates the class or type of the object.

 ## Data Carriers